Through the Black Glass

 Producers : Andrei Sigle

-“Through a Glass Darkly” is a genre film — but which genre?
+“Through the Black Glass” is a genre film — but which genre?
 It might be considered: 1) a tragic melodrama; 2) a contemporary reworking of the classic story of Cinderella; or 3) a religious drama distantly reminiscent of the conceptual conflicts in Fyodor Dostoevsky’s short story, “A Gentle Spirit,” which centers around the collision of two world views — religious and atheist — in the post-Soviet Russian world.
 (The events in the film take place during the year 2000, a period with its own particular characteristics).

 The last possibility seems the most interesting to me and suits my predilections as a director.
 But this does not preclude detailed explications of the other two genres, especially the melodrama, since without them the film won’t have the emotional tone needed for viewers to empathize.
 This strikes me as essential with this film, since it will appeal to a particular demographic, mostly young people.
 Ultimately, it is a love story.
 So the choice of music, the rhythm of the edit and structure of the film — and, of course, the casting — are of crucial importance.